Three exam techniques you didn’t learn in school

 Make a mental list of three things there and then that you feel you should be grateful for.
 Sometimes these things are specific things that have happened to you recently – a party you enjoyed, a new pair of shoes, an achievement you are proud of.
 Other times they may be people in your life, or things such as your health, your financial situation, having a brain!

 These things may not even be completely ideal right now, but how much worse could life be without them?
 So ask yourself this question and give yourself some answers.
-Then get on with the job of completing the exam and get on with making those things even better.
+Then get on with the job of completing the exam and start making the things you are grateful for, even better.

-So here is a quick process to make your mind more open and allow the memories which are embedded in your unconscious mind to surface more easily.
+Here’s a quick process to make your mind more open and allow the memories which are embedded in your unconscious to surface more easily:

-- Pick a spot on the wall to look at that is just above head level.
+- Pick a spot on the wall to look at, just above head level.

 - Stare at the spot and gradually become aware of the areas around the spot.